brito-rafa/k8s-webhooks/examples-for-projectvelero/case-d/README.md

 echo "    kubectl create -n rockbands-v2beta1 --validate=false -f https://raw.githubusercontent.com/brito-rafa/k8s-webhooks/master/examples-for-projectvelero/case-d/target/music/config/samples/music_v2beta1_rockband.yaml"
 ```

-#### Expected result on target cluster
+### Expected result

-If you ran the command lines from the example above, you should see the following CRs:
+On the target cluster, if you ran the command lines from the example above, you should see the following CRs:

 - `beatles` CR on `rockbands-v2` namespace should have all the Fab 4.
 - `beatles` CR on `rockbands-v2beta2` namespace should have the line `bass: Converted from v2beta2 to v2`